Tunas1337/UV-K5-Modded-Firmwares/README.md

+### This repository is pretty much superseded by newer, better efforts to manipulate the Quansheng UV-K5 firmware.
+Go [here](https://github.com/ludwich66/Quansheng_UV-K5_Wiki) for many more resources.

 * **Warning:** The Quansheng UV-K5 CAN NOT receive signals between 630-840MHz.
 This is a hardware limitation of the Beken BK4819 baseband chip.
 Please do not open issues about this, it is impossible to fix in software.

 # EVEN BIGGER WARNING